 Local Development Environment Configuration

-Our local development environment is build on docker, to achieve:
+Our local development environment is built on Docker, to achieve:

-- Different services versions and configuration for each application/project
+- Different service versions and configurations for each application/project.

 One image is worth a thousand words, so here follows a simplified depiction of our local environment model: